Gandy dancer

 Gandy dancer is a slang term used for early railroad workers in the United States and Canada, more formally referred to as section hands, who laid and maintained railroad tracks in the years before the work was done by machines.

-The British equivalents of the term gandy dancer are navvy (from navigator), originally builders of canals, or inland navigations, for builders of railway lines, and platelayer for workers employed to inspect and maintain the track.
+The British equivalents of the term gandy dancer are navvy (from navigator)—originally, builders of canals, or inland navigations—for builders of railway lines, and platelayer for workers employed to inspect and maintain the track.
 In the Southwestern United States and Mexico, Mexican and Mexican-American track workers were colloquially traqueros.

 In the United States and Canada, early section crews were often made up of recent immigrants and ethnic minorities who vied for steady work despite poor wages and working conditions, and hard physical labor.
 The Chinese, Mexican Americans, and Native Americans in the Western United States, the Irish in the Midwestern United States, African Americans in the Southern United States, and East Europeans and Italians in the Northeastern United States all worked as gandy dancers.

 There are various theories about the derivation of the term, but most refer to the "dancing" movements of the workers using a specially manufactured 5 ft "lining" bar, which came to be called a "gandy", as a lever to keep the tracks in alignment.

 Etymology

 A "wide awake gang" of section crew workers.
 Photo shows what appear to be heel claw bars used to pull up spikes.
 The title and caption of the photo refer to union membership.
 Published in Brotherhood of Maintenance of Way Employees Journal, 1921.

 The term has an uncertain origin.
 A majority of early northern railway workers were Irish, so an Irish or Gaelic derivation for the English term seems possible.

 Others have suggested that the term gandy dancer was coined to describe the movements of the workers themselves, i.e., the constant "dancing" motion of the track workers as they lunged against their tools in unison to nudge the rails, often timed by a chant; as they carried rails; or, speculatively, as they waddled like ganders while running on the railroad ties.

-But most researchers have identified a "Gandy Shovel Company" or, variously, "Gandy Manufacturing Company" or "Gandy Tool Company" reputed to have existed in Chicago as the source of the tools from which gandy dancers took their name.
+Researchers have identified a "Gandy Shovel Company" or, variously, "Gandy Manufacturing Company" or "Gandy Tool Company" reputed to have existed in Chicago as the source of the tools from which gandy dancers took their name.
 Some sources even list the goods manufactured by the company, i.e., "tamping bars, claw bars, picks, and shovels."
 But others have cast doubt on the existence of such a company.
 The Chicago Historical Society has been asked for information on the company so many times that they have said, "It's like a legend," but they have never been able to find a Gandy company in their old records.